xxfoundation/elixxir-server/README.md

 ## Config File

-Sample config file `sample_server.yaml` located in server directory.
-Create a directory named `.privategrity` in your home directory, move the sample config file into this direcory and rename it to `server.yaml`
+Create a directory named `.privategrity` in your home directory, move the sample config file into this directory and rename it to `server.yaml`

 Alternatively, here is the text of the config file if you'd like to make it yourself: